 The Junior Academy Program (JRA) is a part of Canada Basketball’s Targeted Athlete Strategy (TAS).
 One of the primary objectives of the TAS program is to guide the development of athletes in the youth age group category.

-Over the course of six weekend training sessions, athletes will be centralized in a competitive training environment where they can best develop their on-court skills.
+Over the course of 14 centralized training sessions and 5 regional development sessions, athletes will participate in a competitive training environment where they can best develop their on-court skills.
 The program is designed to help develop the foundation skills needed for provincial and national team programs along with future post-secondary play.
 Athletes will also be introduced to our off-court sessions which focus on physical training and social/emotional/mental development.

 Athletes will work with targeted National Coach Certification Program (NCCP) trained and certified coaches that are fluent with teaching International Basketball Federation (FIBA) and Canada Basketball concepts and style of play.